Rifat15913/boiler-plate-android/README.md

-# Boiler-plate-android
+# Tree

-LusoSmile is a native application which books appointments at different clinics.
+Tree is a native application which contains all the essential codes (boiler-plate) to kick start an Android project.

 ## Built With
 ### Languages